 f.
 Cry and let your feelings out: Even if it’s in private or in front of others, let it out.
 It’s ok to feel and let your feelings come through.

 g.
 Avoid or walkaway from drama: If tension builds up and drama begins to occur, walk away.
 Leave the room.
 You do not have to subject yourself to drama and

 have it drag you down.
-Remember the vision you have for your holiday experience.
+Remember your priorities for your holiday experience.
 Stay true to you and say no to drama and negativity this holiday season.